russd2357/temporal-aks-poc/demo-app/README.md

 `docker build --no-cache -t onboard-worker .`

+After you build the container, you need to push it to [Docker Hub](hub.docker.com) or you can create an Azure Container Registry for Kubernetes to pull the image from.

 Once you've built the container, make a simple Docker Compose file for the service.
-Then you can use [kompose](https://kompose.io) to convert the Docker Compose file into a Kubernetes manifest.
+Then you can use [kompose](https://kompose.io) to convert the Docker Compose file into a Kubernetes manifest file.

 `kompose convert -f docker-compose-onboard.yml -o temporal-poc-worker.yaml